 Bagels, a default fueling item for many runners around the United States.
 Although they are so commonplace within many running circles, are bagels actually good for you?

-Filled with plenty of carbs to fuel your run and plain enough to process well in your stomach, bagels are a great pre and post-run snack to get the best out of your training.
+Bagels are filled with plenty of carbs to fuel your run and plain enough to process well in your stomach, bagels are a great pre and post-run snack providing energy and carbohydrates to fuel your run or used as recovery.

 What exactly inside bagels make them so great for running and other endurance sports?